British businesses and institutions amassed enormous wealth through their direct involvement in slavery.

-Her ground-breaking 1831 book brought to life the experiences of slaves living and working in Bermuda and Antigua for readers in England.
+Her ground-breaking 1831 book, ‘The History of Mary Prince,’ brought to life the experiences of slaves living and working in Bermuda and Antigua for readers in England.

-She had The History of Mary Prince transcribed while living and working at the home of abolitionist Thomas Pringle.
+She had the book transcribed while living and working at the home of abolitionist Thomas Pringle.
 She writes of being separated from her mother and siblings as a child, the savage beatings she suffered and the brutal working conditions in Bermuda.

-Ottobah Cugoano: the first African to publically demand total abolition
+2. Ottobah Cugoano: the first African to publically demand total abolition

-Working as free man in England, influential writer and campaigner Ottobah Cugoano became one of the leaders of the African community in 18th century London.
+Working as a free man in England, influential writer and campaigner Ottobah Cugoano became one of the leaders of the African community in 18th century London.

-Born in what is known as Ghana today, his book, Narrative of the Enslavement of a Native of Africa recounts in heartrending detail his terror at being kidnapped while playing near his home.
+Born in what is known as Ghana today, his book, ‘Narrative of the Enslavement of a Native of Africa’ recounts his terror at being kidnapped while playing near his home in heartrending detail.
 He describes the horrific treatment meted out to slaves by plantation owners in Grenada.

-With his 1787 autobiography, and his book Thoughts and Sentiments on the Evil and Wicked Traffic of the Slavery and Commerce of the Human Species, he was the first African to publicly demand total abolition and the emancipation of all slaves.
+With his 1787 autobiography ‘Thoughts and Sentiments on the Evil and Wicked Traffic of the Slavery and Commerce of the Human Species’, Cugoano was the first African to demand total abolition and the emancipation of all slaves publicly.

-Olaudah Equiano: campaigner, writer and explorer
+3. Olaudah Equiano: campaigner, writer and explorer

 Writer, merchant, explorer, seafarer, campaigner: the extraordinary life of Olaudah Equiano.

 His book relates his kidnap at around eleven years old from his home in present day Nigeria.
-It paints a vivid picture of his passage from Africa and the brutality of slavery in West Indies and Virginia.
+It paints a vivid picture of his passage from Africa and the brutality of slavery in the West Indies and Virginia.
 His work was instrumental in changing attitudes as readers saw the barbaric practice through his eyes.

-In London, he worked on the plans to form a settlement at Sierra Leone, as a safe place for freed slaves to live and work, and was a leading member of Sons of Africa, a campaign group that lobbied for abolition.
+In London, he worked on the plans to form a settlement in Sierra Leone as a safe place for freed slaves to live and work and was a leading member of Sons of Africa, a campaign group that lobbied for abolition.

-Ukawsaw Gronniosaw: author of the first book by an African author published in England
+4. Ukawsaw Gronniosaw: author of the first book by an African author published in England

 It tells of his enslavement and later life as a free man living in poverty in Colchester and Kidderminster.

 His book’s ambivalent attitude towards slavery separates it from the work of Cugoano and Equiano.
-It’s often read as a Calvinist devotional text, and set against the context of the financial support Gronniosaw and his family depended on from influential figures in the Calvinist network – many of whom were criticised for owning slaves.
+It’s often read as a Calvinist devotional text and set against the context of the financial support Gronniosaw and his family depended on from influential figures in the Calvinist network, many of whom were criticised for owning slaves.

-Louis Celeste Lecesne: a fugitive who proved his innocence
+5. Louis Celeste Lecesne: a fugitive who proved his innocence

 Louis Celeste Lecesne fled penniless to England after a secret committee on the island of Jamaica exiled him to St Domingo.